ChrisHutchinson1982/CV/README.md

 _Global Platform and Operational Data Manager_

 - Developed low cost and high-quality platform solutions utilising MS Access, MS Excel and MS SharePoint.
-- Led solution delivery of large transformation projects inc. roll out of Quality and Coaching models.
+- Led solution delivery of large transformation projects including the roll out of Quality and Coaching models.
 - Designed global reporting infrastructure, shaping a robust risk control and governance framework.
-- Conducted onsite Health Check assessments at Global Service Centre’s in China, India and Philippines.
+- Conducted onsite Health Check assessments at Global Service Centres in China, India and Philippines.
 - Managed a team based in India, providing system support and report production to 25+ countries.

 ### HSBC | RBWM Risk (2014 to 2020)